Tony Jonsson: Civil aviation career

 After the war, Þorsteinn flew Douglas DC-3s on some of Iceland's very first domestic flights, applying his skills to Iceland's difficult weather conditions and nascent infrastructure, before flying international routes for both Icelandair and Loftleiðir.
-Seeking more adventurous work, Þorsteinn moved to Kinshasha (then Leopoldville) in the Belgian Congo from 1956 to 1960, flying for Sabena and working, inter alia, as Prime Minister Patrice Lumumba's personal pilot.
+Seeking more adventurous work, Þorsteinn moved to Kinshasa (then Leopoldville) in the Belgian Congo from 1956 to 1960, flying for Sabena and working, inter alia, as Prime Minister Patrice Lumumba's personal pilot.

 After a period flying ice patrols over the east Greenland coast, Þorsteinn delivered hundreds of tonnes of relief shipments for Nordchurchaid from São Tome to Uli in Biafra in the Nigerian Civil War as part of the Biafran airlift. Þorsteinn flew 413 of his missions at night, landing on a road lit by rudimentary lighting, switched on only shortly before landing.

 Towards the end of his career Þorsteinn flew jumbo jets for Cargolux.
 On retirement after 47 years as a pilot, Þorsteinn had logged 36,000 hours.
 He charted his postwar career in Icelandic civil aviation in Lucky, no 13: The Eventful Life of a Pilot.